ToolShedTested

 2. WEN 3962 Two-Speed Benchtop Band Saw -- Best for Metal Cutting

 The two-speed motor is the WEN's defining feature.
 Slow speed (1,520 SFPM) handles non-ferrous metals and plastics without burning blades.
 Fast speed (2,620 SFPM) handles wood.
-That versatility at $220 is genuinely hard to beat.
+That versatility at the current retailer price is genuinely hard to beat.
 The built-in work light is a small detail that pays dividends every time you're cutting curves on a dark blade line.
 Blade tracking is simple to adjust.
 The fence system is the weak point -- it slips under side load.
 Budget $20-30 for an aftermarket fence if you're cutting production quantities.
 Best for: shops that cut both wood and metal, hobby metalworkers, small fabrication

 3. Milwaukee 2729-20 M18 FUEL Deep Cut Band Saw -- Best Cordless for Trades

 This is not a woodworking saw.
 It's a pipe, conduit, and structural steel saw for electricians, plumbers, and iron workers.
 The 5-inch depth of cut handles most site work -- EMT conduit, copper pipe, angle iron, unistrut.
 The FUEL brushless motor holds speed under the load that kills lesser cordless saws.
 M18 batteries are the most widely adopted cordless platform in the trades -- if you're already on M18, this is the obvious choice.
-Bare tool at $349 means you need to factor in a battery and charger if you don't have them.
+Bare tool at the current retailer price means you need to factor in a battery and charger if you don't have them.
 On a full M18 kit build-out, that's a sunk cost.
 Standalone, budget $500-600 total.
 Best for: electricians, plumbers, HVAC, structural trades, job site metal cutting

 4. DEWALT DCS374B 20V MAX Cordless Deep Cut Band Saw -- Best for DEWALT Platform Users